 - Who is your target customer?
 Is it a very specific person or a broad group?

 - What’s your product or service category?
 This helps define the market in which you compete.

 - What is the key benefit of your product?
 Define the promise you are making to your audience with your brand and your products.

 - What proof do you have you offer that benefit?
 You have to tell your customers why they should believe you.

 Keep in mind your positioning statement should only be 1-2 sentences long.
 You have to get to the essence of things.
-It’s central to your brand strategy.
-But you can’t include every detail.
+It’s central to the brand strategy consulting service you integrate, but you can’t include every detail.

 You will ultimately have to focus more heavily on some aspects of your potential positioning options than others.
 You may focus heavily on price, customer benefits, competitor weaknesses, processes or another element.